pfsense/docs/source/releases/2-2-5-new-features-and-changes.rst

       result in unintended termination of the connection.

 -  `pfSense-SA-15_08.webgui <https://www.pfsense.org/security/advisories/pfSense-SA-15_08.webgui.asc>`__:
-   Multiple Stored XSS Vulnerabilities in the pfSense WebGUI
+   Multiple Stored XSS Vulnerabilities in the pfSense® WebGUI

    -  The complete list of affected pages and fields is listed in the linked SA.